 - 1. Did the aid authorised by Commission Decision SA.32113 (2010/N) of 25 July 2012 to cover 80% of the costs of the construction of minihydroelectric power plants for the generation of electrical energy for own consumption from renewable energy sources for the benefit of mountain huts and hostels in high alpine areas, for which connection to the electricity grid is not feasible without disproportionate effort in technical and financial terms, expire on 31 December 2016? - 2.
-If that question is answered in the affirmative: - 2.1 Is it then necessary to assess whether Article 20 of Regulation (EU) 2015/1589 is to be interpreted as meaning that, in the case where aid is misused, the Commission must issue a recovery decision before the public authorities intervene? - 2.2 Is it necessary to assess whether the abovementioned aid is compatible with the internal market within the meaning of Article 107(3)(c) TFEU, since it serves to facilitate the development of certain economic areas, or whether it is liable to distort competition and affect trade between Member States?
+If that question is answered in the affirmative: - 2.1 Is Article 20 of Regulation (EU) 2015/1589 to be interpreted as meaning that, in the case where aid is misused, the Commission must issue a recovery decision before the public authorities intervene? - 2.2 Is the abovementioned aid compatible with the internal market within the meaning of Article 107(3)(c) TFEU, since it serves to facilitate the development of certain economic areas, or is it liable to distort competition and affect trade between Member States?